Is it Better to Trade Cryptocurrency or to HODL?

 However, as one progresses in their journey they are going to want to be able to trade effectively.
 Thus, it can make sense for even an inexperienced crypto investor to ease into trading out of the gate.

-If you are going to trade, start of with small trades (like 1% of your portfolio per trade and no more than a few trades a week), use stops, and start learning about Technical Analysis (as understanding longer term trends is vital for both short term trading and entering and exiting long term positions).
+If you are going to trade, start off with small trades (like 1% of your portfolio per trade and no more than a few trades a week), use stops, and start learning about Technical Analysis (as understanding longer-term trends is vital for both short term trading and entering and exiting long term positions either by averaging or simply at support and resistance).

 If you can get down the basics, like how to tell a bear market from a bull market and what sort of targets you are looking for to take profits or to buy, you will start approaching a point where a buy and hold everything ONLY strategy will likely no longer be your best choice.